WHAT IS IT?

 - assist in accessing expensive medical care

-- fun in-home support
+- fund in-home support

 - or be used for any other purpose